nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ![Add Contact](images/AddContact.png)<br>
 *Fig 10.
 Sequence diagram of the implementation of the `Add new contact` feature*

-Fig. 10 shows the sequence diagram of how a new contact is added.
+Fig 10. shows the sequence diagram of how a new contact is added.

 Given below is an example usage scenario of how the `Add new contact` feature behaves.